uc-cdis/gen3-qa/test_plans/pidgin/test_plan.md

-Pidgin is a light-weight API on which works on top of Peregrine.
+Pidgin is a light-weight API which works on top of Peregrine.
 It takes a file's GUID as input which queries Peregrine for information about the file and returns an abstract of the file to the user.

 Integration Test Coverage for Pidgin :
-Pidgin has a single endpoint  - /<GUID of a file>
+Pidgin has a single endpoint  - `/<GUID of a file>`

 Endpoints :

-1. `<GUID of file>` - this endpoint queries Peregrine and returns core metadata about the file.
+1. `/<GUID of file>` - this endpoint queries Peregrine and returns core metadata about the file.
 By default, it returns core metadata as JSON document.

     Three formats are supported by this endpoint - JSON, bibliography, and JSON-LD.
 The user should specify the format of the output with the help of "Accept" header.
     ```